Abbot

 Bryant-Pattengill grads go to Tappan Middle School and then Pioneer High.

-Walking: Bryant School has a Walk Score of 21 and Pattengill School has a Walk Score of 37.
-Homes in the southwestern part of the district are close to shopping on Ann Arbor–Saline Rd. and Eisenhower, but for the most part, this area features residential subdivisions far from retail.
-This may change as parts of the Briarwood Mall property are reconceived as residential.
+Walking: Bryant School has a Walk Score of 21 and Pattengill School has a Walk Score of 42.
+Homes in the southwestern part of the district are close to shopping on Ann Arbor–Saline Rd. and Eisenhower, but most residential areas are far from retail.

 Burns Park